Site icon San Francisco Senior Beat

 Kalisch’s book came out in August.

 She later worked as a drama coach at senior centers and started writing her memoir.
-She recently published her first novel, “A Plague of People,” a science fiction tale of a pandemic amid political divisions in the United States.
+She recently published her first novel, “A Plague of People,” a science fiction tale of political divisions in the United States.
 She credits her Australian partner, David Sheriff, who started the book but died of a brain hemorrhage in 2009.

 “I had worked by his side as his editor, and there was so much I liked about his setting and characters.
 However, over a decade later, and with mixed feelings, I came to the conclusion that I had to rewrite the manuscript.